4ian/GDevelop/newIDE/app/resources/examples/online-multiplayer/README.md

-An showcase of some multiplayer possibilities using the P2P extension.
+A showcase of some multiplayer possibilities using the P2P extension.